sebastianspicker/baseline-ops/README.md

 - Earlier scratch detail is now represented in maintained sections.

 ## Development
-- Kept the github actions verification command reproducible.
+- Reduced surprise in the string release checks.

-- Earlier scratch detail is now represented in maintained sections.
+- The older setup fragments have been reduced to the useful parts.